Axway/amplify-central/content/en/docs/connect_manage_environ/agents_management.md

 ## View agent details

 1. Navigate to *Topology > Agents*.
-2. **Click** on the agent.
-Basic details are displayed about the agent.
+2. Click on the agent. *Basic details are displayed about the agent*.